4d47/install-dependencies/README.md

 of your project.
 This file is an object with properties defining the folders that needs code and values pointing to urls of third-party release artifacts.
-The fragment part in the url can added to point a subdirectory in the release (eg a src/ folder).
+The fragment part in the url can be added to point a subdirectory in the release (eg a src/ folder).

 Then run `install-dependencies`.